cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 1. [After Installation] ({{ relref "install_maintain/installation/installing-cluster.md#after-installation" >}}))

 {{% note title="Externally hosted PostgreSQL and RabbitMQ" %}}
-In case you use an Externally hosted PostgreSQL or RabbitMQ, please make sure you go over the sections and read the relevant information fot this case.
+In case you use an Externally hosted PostgreSQL or RabbitMQ (i.e. "bring your own", please make sure you go over all sections and read the relevant information for this case.
 {{% /note %}}